aysheh-alrfooh/Gaine-Lab/content/people/people.md

   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
   user_groups:
-  - Principal Investigato: Marie Gaine
+  - Principal Investigato
-  - Grad Student: Aysheh Alrfooh
+  - Grad Student
-  - Research Intern: Shaylah Mccool
+  - Research Intern
-  - Undergrad Studnet: Benney Michela
+  - Undergrad Studnet

 design:
   show_interests: false